$app/navigation

 goto,

-argument can be used define a custom predicate.
-It receives the full URL
+The function argument can be used define a custom predicate.
+It receives the full URL and causes load to rerun if true is returned.

 This can be useful if you want to invalidate based on a pattern instead of a exact match.